winlibs/nghttp2/doc/nghttpx.1.rst

     which  only  lacks  trailing  '*/*'  (e.g.,  path  "*/foo/*" matches request path  "*/foo*").
 If it does  not end with "*/*", it  performs exact match against  the request path.
-    If host  is given, it  performs exact match  against the request host.
-If  host alone is given,  "*/*" is appended to it,  so that it  matches all request paths  under the host   (e.g.,   specifying   "nghttp2.org"   equals   to
+    If  host  is given,  it  performs  a match  against  the request host.
+For a  request received on  the frontend lister  with "sni-fwd"  parameter enabled,  SNI host  is used instead of a request host.
+If host alone is given, "*/*" is  appended to it,  so that it matches  all request paths  under the  host  (e.g., specifying  "nghttp2.org" equals  to "nghttp2.org/").
+CONNECT method  is treated specially.
+It  does not have  path, and we  don't allow empty path.
+To workaround  this, we assume that CONNECT method has "*/*" as path.
-    "nghttp2.org/").

     Patterns with  host take  precedence over  patterns with just path.
 Then, longer patterns take  precedence over